 Important Note: CICASP does not provide financial support for students enrolling in the program.
 However, we can provide support to students wishing to secure financial support through other means, as described below.
 Before deciding to apply to CICASP, we strongly recommend all potential applicants to first explore the possibility of a "Monbukagakusho" scholarship, offered by the Japan Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-See the following site for more details: http://www.studyjapan.go.
+MEXT scholarship applications are typically made through the Japanese embassy in your country of citizenship.
+Applications are typically accepted during May and June, but vary across countries so be sure to check with your local embassy well in advance of your expected enrollment year.

 *Note that MEXT scholars entering the Primate Research Institute do not apply through CICASP, but are nonetheless required to fulfill all entrance requirements of regular CICASP students, including entrance examination taken in English (for those entering the Master’s degree program only), presentation of Master’s thesis (for those entering the doctoral degree program only), and an interview.